fin-cli/handbook/guides/doctor/doctor-check-plugin-status.md

 The `Plugin_Status` check type accepts the following options:

-* 'name': Name of the plugin as it appears in `wp plugin list`.
+* 'name': Name of the plugin as it appears in `fin plugin list`.
 * 'status': Expected plugin status as one of 'active', 'installed', or 'uninstalled'.